-So can a doctor have multiple Google Business profiles?
-The short answer is yes, but there’s a lot of nuance as far as what this should look like and how you should handle your review acquisition.
-In this video, I’m going to go over the different scenarios and what you should do to handle your practice’s Google Business profiles.
+Over the years, we’ve been asked if a doctor can have multiple Google Business Profiles countless times.
+The short answer is yes, a doctor can had multiple GBPs, but there’s a lot of nuance as far as whether this is the best decision.
+In this video, I’m going to go over the different scenarios and when a doctor should have one Google Business Profiles.

 Doctors Can Have Their Own Google Business Profile Separate From Their Practice